-If a malfunction occurs and the shift lever cannot be 6 moved out of the PARK position, you can use the following procedure to temporarily move the shift lever:
+If a malfunction occurs and the gear selector cannot be moved out of the PARK position, you can use the following procedure to temporarily move the gear selector:

-- 1. Turn the engine OFF.

-- 2. Firmly apply the parking brake.
+- 1. Turn the engine OFF. - 2.
+Firmly apply the parking brake.

-- 3. Using a small screwdriver or similar tool, remove the shift lever override access cover (located near the top right of the shift lever in the instrument panel).
+3. Using a small screwdriver or similar tool, remove the gear selector override access cover (located near the top right of the gear selector in the instrument panel).

-Shift Lever Override Access Cover
+Gear Selector Override Access Cover

-- 4. Push and maintain firm pressure on the brake pedal. - 5.
-Insert the screwdriver or similar tool into the access hole, and push and hold the override release lever forward. - 6.
-Move the shift lever to the NEUTRAL position.

-- 7. The vehicle may then be started in NEUTRAL. - 8.
-Reinstall the shift lever override access cover.
+4. Press and maintain firm pressure on the brake pedal.

+- 5. Insert the screwdriver or similar tool into the access hole, and push and hold the override release lever forward. - 7.
+The vehicle may then be started in NEUTRAL. - 8.
+Reinstall the gear selector override access cover. - 6.
+Move the gear selector to the NEUTRAL position.